uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/career-changers/police-officer-to-pe-teacher.md

 build_layout_from_frontmatter: true
 ---

-I graduated with a BSc in sport and human movement studies, and then went on to achieve Master’s degrees in sports biomechanics and exercise nutrition science.
+I graduated with a BSc in sport and human movement studies, and then went on to achieve Master's degrees in sports biomechanics and exercise nutrition science.
 I had a career in the police force and feel this has shaped who I am as a teacher.

-> As a qualified coach, I particularly enjoy the overwhelming satisfaction I get when a child I’ve been teaching has mastered a skill.
+> As a qualified coach, I particularly enjoy the overwhelming satisfaction I get when a child I've been teaching has mastered a skill.

 During my time as a police officer, I built my communication skills effectively and have been able to bring them into the classroom.
 It gave me the understanding that some children do not have the ideal home life.

-I’m really keen to promote the importance of PE both in school and in everyday life, and away from sport, I want children to see the importance of subjects like maths and not to be afraid of it.
+I'm really keen to promote the importance of PE both in school and in everyday life, and away from sport, I want children to see the importance of subjects like maths and not to be afraid of it.